The HI covering fraction of Lyman Limit Systems in FIRE haloes: RESULTS

-In Fig. ~\ref{dflls_redshift} we show the predicted differential covering fraction for individual redshifts $z=2, 3, 4$ and 6, and classify the haloes in each panel by different mass bins.
+In Fig. ~\ref{dflls_redshift} we show the predicted differential covering fraction for individual redshifts $z=2, 3, 4$ and 6, and classify the haloes in each panel by mass bins as in Fig. ~\ref{dflls_mass}.
+We include two lower-mass bins for this analysis, namely all haloes within $M_{\mathrm{vir}} \pm \, 0.1$ dex for $M_{\mathrm{vir}} = 10^9 \ M_{\sun}$ haloes and within $M_{\mathrm{vir}} \, \pm \, 0.2$ dex for $M_{\mathrm{vir}} = 10^{9.5} \ M_{\sun}$ haloes.
 At these redshifts, we find that the profiles of haloes with $M_{\mathrm{vir}} \simeq 10^{11}-10^{12} M_{\sun}$ take roughly the same values at all impact parameters.
 The curves are almost superimposed, hinting at the existence of some characteristic length scale similar to the virial radius for this mass of haloes \citep{2014MNRAS.438..529R, 2015MNRAS.452.2034R}.
-This provides an explanation for the weaker dependence (i.e. flattening) of $\cov$ noted in haloes with $M_{\mathrm{vir}} \gtrsim 10^{11} M_{\sun}$.
-Although the specific geometry of individual haloes is different, we find that the gas is distributed to a similar extent away from the center of those haloes.
+This explains the weaker dependence (i.e. flattening) of $\cov$ noted in haloes with $M_{\mathrm{vir}} \gtrsim 10^{11} M_{\sun}$ (Fig. ~\ref{cflls}).
+Although the specific geometry and physical scale of individual haloes are different, we find that the gas is distributed to a similar relative extent away from their center.
 This hints at scale invariance, which is studied in the following subsection.
 We note that a similar trend is found for redshifts $z=0$ and 1 (not shown in Fig. ~\ref{dflls_redshift}), although with lesser agreement.